-Almost every house that we come into has a television.
+Almost every house that we come to has a television.
 It provides us with entertainment, but at the same time, it also gives us bad news.
 It makes us aware of the war that’s happening on the other side of the world, the violence, and all mind-boggling matters.
 Yes, it is essential to know the current news, but it could also stir our peace of mind that we tend to lose focus on our lives.
 It is noble to care for others, but how can we show we care when we cannot take care of our own.
-“Someone not burdened with the fears and concerns around the decision can bring a unique wisdom that can accelerate success,” explains Gleb Tsipursky Ph.D.
+“Someone not burdened with the fears and concerns around the decision can bring unique wisdom that can accelerate success,” explains Gleb Tsipursky Ph.D.

 Today, most people work in front of a computer.
 Gone are the days when we have to shed blood, sweat, and tears to complete our task.
 Has it improved our lives?
 Indeed!
 Has it improved our health?
 That’s a different story.
 We all know that we need to have enough exercise to achieve physical as well as mental health, but because of the sedentary lifestyle, people are prone to illnesses such as cancer and diabetes.
 Maybe, it is easier said than done, especially given the world we live in right now, but why do people look for paying jobs rather than meaningful ones.

-Humans evolved no matter how the world changed – from ice age to modern age.
+Humans evolved no matter how the world changed – from the ice age to the modern age.
 We are still here only with different issues to face.
 No one can say today is better than yesterday or vice versa because it will be all about the preference of every individual.
 Either they choose a hard and long life or a short and easy one.
-“It’s good to know about these perspectives on life transitions, because they show us that there’s nothing inherently bad about change,” says Susan Krauss Whitbourne, Ph.D.
+“It’s good to know about these perspectives on life transitions because they show us that there’s nothing inherently bad about change,” says Susan Krauss Whitbourne, Ph.D.